Joint Free Public Library of Morristown and Morris Township

 Cornelia wrote a column in the New York Ledger about the role of women as advocates and hostesses.
 She modeled her philosophy by becoming one of the original founders of the first women’s clubs in the United States, New England Women’s Club, in Boston in 1868.

-After Nathaniel Willis’s death, Cornelia travelled with her children throughout Europe and saw them through their education.
+After Nathaniel Willis’s death, Cornelia traveled with her children throughout Europe and saw them through their education.
 The youngest child, Bailey Willis, graduated from Harvard College in 1870.
 During this time, Cornelia lived in Harriet Jacobs’ popular boarding house in Cambridge.
 Cornelia later lived in Washington, D.C., where she and two of her daughters nursed and advocated for Harriet Jacobs until her death in 1897.
 Cornelia died in 1904 in Washington, D.C.
 She is buried in New Bedford’s Oak Grove Cemetery.

 Ivy S. MacMahon